 - Arrested Development parodies the phenomenon in season two every time someone drops a hint that Buster is actually Oscar's son instead of George Sr's.

-- Family Matters was also quite fond of using a sappy 7-note piano riff at the end of a sad or dramatic scene, more or less Once per Episode.
+- Family Matters, Step by Step and Perfect Strangers all did this as well.
+Family Matters was also quite fond of using a sappy 7-note piano riff at the end of a sad or dramatic scene, more or less Once per Episode.

 - Occasionally used during the first five or so seasons, usually during a particularly dramatic Ross/Rachel moment.